Gravitational wave energy spectral density properties from BPASS Galactic binary population in the Milky Way galaxy

-On the other hand, the low-frequency components are accounted for by the single "mass acceleration" noise PSD $\rm P_{acc}(f, A)$:
+where c is the speed of light.
+The low-frequency components are accounted for by the single "mass acceleration" noise PSD $\rm P_{acc}(f, A)$:

-where the unit of P is in $pm$ and A is in $fm$.
-The simulated noise is generated using P = 15 and A = 3, and we treat them as unknown parameters to be estimated.
-To combine the two noises, the single channel TDI PSD $\rm P_n(f, P, A)$ is defined as:
+where the unit of $P$ is in $pm$ and $A$ is in $fm$.
+The simulated noise is generated using $P$ = 15 and $A$ = 3, and we treat them as unknown parameters to be estimated.
+To combine the two noises, the single TDI X channel PSD $P^X_n(f, P, A)$ is defined as:

 where L is the constant LISA arm length of 2.5 million km.
-To obtain the noise PSD, we consider $\mathcal{R}(f)$, the sky-averaged detector response function approximation in the frequency domain, which is defined as:
+To obtain the noise PSD, we consider $\mathcal{R}(f)$, the sky-averaged detector response function \citep[][]{2018CQGra..35p3001C} approximation for the $X$, $Y$ and $Z$ channels in the frequency domain, which is defined as:

 Then the noise PSD is calculated with the response function $\mathcal{R}(f)$ as: